rabbitmq/rabbitmq-website/site/quorum-queues.md

 It is possible to [limit how many messages a quorum queue keeps in memory](#memory-limit) using a policy which can achieve a behaviour similar to lazy queues.

+#### Lazy Mode (Since RabbitMQ 3.10)

+Quorum queues store their message content on disk (per Raft requirements) and only keep a small record of each message in memory.
+This is a change from prior versions of quorum queues where there was an option to keep the message bodies in memory as well.
+This never proved to be beneficial especially when the queue length was large.

+The [memory limit](#memory-limit) configuration is still permitted but has no effect.
+The only option now is effectively the same as configuring: `x-max-in-memory-length=0`

+The [lazy mode](/lazy-queues.html) does not apply.

 #### <a id="global-qos" class="anchor" href="#global-qos">Global QoS</a>